 Cons:

-The list above is not intended to be exhaustive, but we did want to make a brief mention of a few other software applications for property managers that incorporate some accounting features:
+The list above is not intended to be exhaustive, but we did want to make a brief mention of a few other property management software applications that incorporate some accounting features:

-QuickBooks, a well-known accounting software, is versatile and can be effectively used in a variety of industries, including the real estate business.
+QuickBooks, a well-known accounting software, is versatile and can be effectively used in a variety of industries, including residential property management.
 It offers robust features like tracking income and expenses, invoicing, and generating detailed financial reports.

 However, because it's not specifically designed for property management, it may lack specialized features like tenant and lease tracking or lease management, maintenance requests, or property-specific reporting.
 That's why it didn't make our main list, but for some property managers, especially those managing a small number of units, it might serve their needs adequately.